Prayer Guides Course

 Participants who wish to cancel must inform the CACS Administrator in writing: by email to email@example.com or by post to Centre for Applied Carmelite Spirituality, Carmelite Priory, Boars Hill, OXFORD, OX1 5HB, UK.

-The following cancellation and refund policy applies in all cases:
+The following cancellation and refund policy apply in all cases:

 For more information please call 07849596572 or email: firstname.lastname@example.org